 At ESCC, WIOA funds are another source of financial aid for students who do not receive Pell grants.
 WIOA funds can be used to assist eligible students with tuition, books, and occupational supplies.
-Contact Michelle Spangler at 757.302.2001 or 757.789.1756.
+Contact the WIOA Program Manager at 757.789.1757.